iufl/Geo_Classifier/README.md

 # Documentation

-More information can be found in the documentation from the *doc* folder
+More information can be found in the documentation from the *doc* folder and in the source files.